 - Do not use part of your username in your password.

-- Do not use parts of numbers easily remembered such as phone numbers, social security numbers, street addresses or zip codes
+- Do not use phone numbers, social security numbers, street addresses or zip codes in your password.

 - Be careful about letting others see you type your password.